nextflow-io/patterns/README.md

 Read more about the [collectFile](http://www.nextflow.io/docs/latest/operator.html#collectfile) operator.

-#### 10. Parallel execution with multiple inputs
+#### 10. Process multiple input file in parallel (*)

-Shows how to process multiple input files
+This example shows how process multiple input file in a parallel manner.
+For each given query FASTA file, it will execute a BLAST job.

 Run the example with this command:

 	nextflow run multiple_inputs.nf

-By default the script executes a BLAST job against a single query file (`data/sample.fa`).
+By default the script process a single input file (`data/sample.fa`).

-Try to run this example by entering the following command line:
+Try to run this example by specifying more than one input file as shown in the example below:

 	nextflow run multiple_inputs.nf --query data/prot_\*.fa

-It will execute a blast search for each file that matches the the wildcard path matcher.
+It will execute a BLAST search for each file that matches the the wildcard path matcher.

-#### 11. Tuple of values
+#### 11. Tuple of values (*)

-Shows how handle tuple of values over the same channel
+This example shows how process can receive as inout and produce as output tuple of values, which is useful to keep together related meta data.

 Run the example with this command: